 The proposed balconies and stairwells are in keeping with the compatibility of the existing multi-family buildings.
-The Applicant requests a concession to allow the stairwells on Building 6 to encroach up to eight-feet into the front setback.
-Staff supports this request as the building placement and configuration are necessary to facilitate the inclusion of affordable housing units.
+The Applicant has requested a concession to allow the stairwells on Building 6 to encroach up to eight-feet into the front setback.
+Staff supports this request as the building placement and configuration are both necessary to facilitate the inclusion of affordable housing units.
 A recessed lattice treatment is provided below the lower balconies and under the stairwells.

-Staff believes the proposed project is consistent with the City's adopted Residential Design Guidelines, based on the understanding that there is a mix of housing design and types in the vicinity of the project site.
+Staff believes the request meets the residential design guidelines, understanding that there is a mix of housing design and types in the vicinity of the project site.
+However, the Commission expressed concerns related to design issues including that the scale of the project is out of character for the adjacent single family homes.